 - MCH Track Applicants: If you are applying for the MCH Track, you must submit a 1-page supplemental statement of purpose.

 - Personal History Statement (optional).
 Consistent with our goal of enhancing the intellectual and social enrichment of the Department and UW community, we actively seek and welcome students from diverse backgrounds and those who have worked with diverse groups.
 Your personal history statement will be reviewed with consideration of your educational, socio-economic, and cultural experiences.
 The statement should address the ways in which those experiences have affected your development, career plans, and goals.

 - Your statement should be 1 single-spaced page.
 Please use 11 point Arial or 12 point Times Roman.

 - Official Test Scores must be sent from the Educational Testing Service directly to the University of Washington.
 The University of Washington is under institution code 4854.

 - GRE General Test.
-All applicants (except Master’s degree applicants with doctoral degrees from an accredited US institution) must submit valid GRE scores.
+All applicants (except Master’s degree applicants with an MD degree from an accredited US institution, or foreign MD equivalent with full USMLE certification) must submit valid GRE scores.
 If the test scores are more than five years old, it must be re-taken.
 There is no minimum score requirement for admission consideration, though competitive applicants typically score in the 75th percentile or above.

 - TOEFL Test.
 The test must be taken within two years of the date that the application is submitted.
 The UW Graduate School lists English language proficiency requirements and minimum score requirements.